POPULATION: 94 192

-As part of its GoGreenRoutes intervention, Limerick plans to update the Castletroy Greenway, a popular cycling path in the city, providing connectivity between secondary and primary schools in the area.
+As part of its GoGreenRoutes intervention, Limerick is updating the Castletroy Greenway, a popular cycling path in the city, providing connectivity between secondary and primary schools in the area.
 Apart from using the greenway daily for leisure, residents are also interested in growing native species along the path as a way to both promote ecological biodiversity as well as increase the enjoyment and wellbeing for users.

 Such linkages, if properly planned and implemented, can provide a range of ecosystem services including: creating ecological corridors for wildlife movement; providing active travel routes and encouraging healthier lifestyles; improving wellbeing through contact with nature; improving air quality and even reducing flood risk where Sustainable Urban Drainage features are included.

 Off-road active travel route